Skip to main content

 Next in Champaign, the Krannert Art Museum.
 Here, the historical and contemporary Native American art ranges from centuries-old pottery to modern works by Indigenous artists, showing you how cultural traditions have both evolved, and stayed true.

-Then, on the way to Quincy, stop off at the David Strawn Art Gallery in Jacksonville.
+If you opt for the Springfield route, be sure to stop at the David Strawn Art Gallery in Jacksonville.
 It often features Native American crafts, full of the artistry and skill passed down through generations.

 Once you arrive in Quincy, make your way to Indian Mounds Park.
 The people of Quincy have long protected these treasures, and today, you can take a self-guided tour of the park's eight mounds, supported by exhibits and interpretive panels.